 Echeveria 'Morning Light'

-Echeveria 'Morning Light' is a succulent plant that forms lovely rosettes of bluish-lavender leaves with dark pink edges.
-The rosettes grow up to 12 inches (30 cm) in diameter on a short, stout stem.
-Flowers are orange-red and appear in summer.
+Echeveria 'Morning Light' is a succulent plant that forms lovely rosettes of thick fleshy leaves with pale blue, pink, or lilac tones, dark pink edges, and a nice powdery coating.
+The rosettes grow and can reach up to 8 inches (20 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).